cyrilletuzi/angular-rx-submit/README.md

 });
 ```

-## Validation result
+### Validation result

-As for the official Angular `submit()`, the Observable you provide to `rxSubmit()` should return an official `TreeValidationResult`.
+As for the official Angular `submit()`, the Observable provided to `rxSubmit()` should return an official `TreeValidationResult`.
 It is similar to Validators in previous reactive forms, meaning returning either:

 - `null`, `undefined` or `void` if there is no validation error
 - a `ValidationError.WithOptionalFieldTree` if there is a validation error